-We have audited the financial statements of Hart District Council for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Comprehensive Income and Expenditure Statement; Movement in Reserves Statement; Balance Sheet; Cash Flow Statement; and the related notes 3.01 to 7.07 and 9.0; and the Collection Fund and related notes 8.1 to 8.2.
+We have audited the financial statements of Hart District Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.

+The financial statements comprise the:

+- Comprehensive Income and Expenditure Statement; - Movement in Reserves Statement; - Balance Sheet; - Cash Flow Statement; - Disclosure of the impact of Previous Year correction on page 23-25 - and the related notes 3.01 to 7.07 and 9.0; - and the Collection Fund and related notes 8.1 to 8.2.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.